shahgauravraj/first_app/README.md

 # first_app

-A new Flutter project.
+A new Flutter project to learn basics of mobile app development using flutter and Dart.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for learning to develop highly interactive mobile applications.

-A few resources to get you started if this is your first Flutter project:
+A few resources to get started with your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)